wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 ![Firewall Rule][3]

-Here any inbound address that hits the Firewall trying to reach HTTP (port 80 or 443 for HTTPS) will be sent out the Firewall's “DHCP1 Local IP” interface and redirected to the Web Server with the IP Address of 10.0.1.5.
+Here any inbound address that hits the Firewall trying to reach HTTP (port 80 or 443 for HTTPS) will be sent out the Firewall's "DHCP1 Local IP" interface and redirected to the Web Server with the IP Address of 10.0.1.5.
 Since the traffic is coming in on port 80 and going to the web server on port 80 no port change was needed.
 However, the Target List could have been 10.0.1.5:8080 if our Web Server listened on port 8080 thus translating the inbound port 80 on the firewall to inbound port 8080 on the web server.

 A Connection Method should also be signified, for the Destination Rule from the Internet, "Dynamic SNAT" is most appropriate.